rendall/icebreakers/QUESTIONS.md

   * What's one word that doesn't describe life?
   * What's one word that doesn't describe love to you?
   * What's something you to do at home to have fun?
   * What's the best date you've ever been on?
-  * What's the best date you've ever been on?
   * What's the best habit of leadership?
   * What's the best thing you've ever eaten?